solud/hipchat-google-image/README.md

 Would have this script post the following image URI to the room, along with a preview of the image in the room. http://blog-content.hipchat.com/wp-content/uploads/2010/03/SXSW2010-utexas-HCI-professor-chris_rivers-hipchat-shirt.png

+* Google Safe-search is on by default.
-Be careful as this can cause a lot of productivity loss with room users finding interesting search results.
+* Be careful as introducing this may cause a productivity loss with room users finding interesting search results.

 Install
 ====